 What is the Me vs Them Trap?

-It’s the default setting for most new personal brands.
+The Me vs Them Trap is the default setting for most new personal brands.
 You launch a YouTube channel or a blog.
 You talk about your journey, your wins, your process.
-You share what you’re excited about.
+You share what you are excited about.

-The audience doesn’t grow.
-You can’t figure out why.
+The audience does not grow.
+You cannot figure out why.
 The content is good.
-You’re showing up consistently.
-But nobody’s engaging.
+You are showing up consistently.
+But nobody is engaging.

-Here’s the problem.
-You’re the hero of your own content.
+Here is the problem.
+You are the hero of your own content.
 Your audience needs to be the hero.
 That flip is the entire game.

 Why it feels right to talk about yourself

 Think about the last time you followed someone online.
 Did you follow them because their bio was impressive?
-Or because their content made you think “this person gets what I’m going through?”
+Or because their content made you think “this person gets what I am going through?”

 Fair pushback.
 The advice for years has been “be authentic, share your story, be vulnerable.”
-And that’s not wrong.
+And that is not wrong.
 Vulnerability builds connection.

 My burnout story matters because my audience is on the same path.
 My Air Force story matters because it shows how I handle setbacks.
 If my audience were accountants learning Excel, neither story would matter at all.

 The story has to serve the reader’s problem.
-If it doesn’t, it’s about you.
+If it does not, it is about you.

-The fix isn’t creating less.
-It’s running every idea through one filter: does my audience need this?
+The fix is not creating less.
+It is running every idea through one filter: does my audience need this?
 Not “would they like it” or “would they engage with it.”
 Do they need it?

 My audience needs to save time, save money, make money, or make things easier.
-If the content doesn’t hit at least one of those four, I don’t publish it.
+If the content does not hit at least one of those four, I do not publish it.

 How to escape the trap